-M&T's vision is focused on long-term sustained Our objectives include: performance.
-We strive to consistently maintain a conservative risk profile and a strong financial position to ensure high levels of service to our customers and communities throughout economic cycles.
+M&T's vision is focused on long-term sustained performance.
+We strive to consistently maintain a conservative risk profile and a strong financial position to ensure high levels of service to our customers and communities throughout Focus on operating efficiency economic cycles.